Home » Addiction » Drug » Fentanyl

 • Increased risk of overdose

-Long-Term Effects of Fentanyl Dependency:
+Long-Term Effects of Fentanyl Dependency include:

 • Increased tolerance